liferay/lexicon-site/src/pages/docs/patterns/Toolbars/management_bar.md

 2. Counter: Selected elements counter
 3. Select all: To select all elements in the dataset
 4. Quick actions: set of quick actions with a visual representation
-5. Actions menu: on interaction displays a dropdown menu with all the actions that can be applied over the selected dataset.
+5. Actions menu: on interaction, displays a dropdown menu with all the actions that can be applied over the selected dataset.

 ### Requirements

-* The Management Bar has to be fixed on the header of the page so it can be always visible during the vertical scroll.
+* The Management Toolbar has to be fixed to the page header so it can always be visible during the vertical scroll.
-* On the default state of the bar, filter and order tools have to be always on the left side and visualization and information tools on the right.
+* In the default state of the toolbar, filter and order tools always have to be on the left side, and visualization and information tools have to be on the right side.
-* On the second state, the tools for selected items appear always on the right side of the bar and vary according to the items selected.
+* In the second state, the tools for selected items always appear on the right side of the toolbar and vary according to the items selected.
-* Tools shown in the Management Bar are only the ones that the type of data displayed requires it in a specific context.
+* The Management Toolbar only displays the tools that the type of data displayed requires for a specific context.
-* A user can only sort and filter by those elements that are visible in the current visualization.
+* A user can only sort and filter by the elements that are visible in the current visualization.

-### Example of use
+### Examples

 #### Selection

-How selection works using the management bar:
+The Management Toolbar follows these rules for selection:

-* State 1: A click in the checkbox, off state, selects all the elements in the current page.
+* State 1: A click on the checkbox, off state, selects all the elements on the current page.
-* State 1 and 2: The checkbox is marked with a dash when the selection is partial in the whole dataset.
+* State 1 and 2: The checkbox is marked with a dash when only some of the items are selected in the whole dataset.
-* State 2: Even if the checkbox is with a dash a click selects all elements in the page.
+* State 2: Even if only some of the items are selected, clicking the checkbox selects all elements on the page.
 * State 2: There is a "Select all" that selects all elements in the dataset.
-* State 2: Unselecting the checkbox deselects all selection done over the dataset.
+* State 2: Unselecting the checkbox deselects all selected items in the dataset.

 #### Filter and order

-A dropdown button triggers a dropdowm menu with groups.
-This configuration is thought to clean the management bar providing the user with more specific mechanisms to find data.
+A dropdown button triggers the dropdown menu with groups.
+This configuration keeps the Management Toolbar organized by collapsing options into collapsible menus.

 ![dropdown menu displayed from filter and order dropdown button to filter and sort](../../../images/ManagementBarFilterOrder.jpg)

-**Filter by**: used to filter in/out elements from the dataset.
+**Filter by**: used to filter elements from the dataset.

 **Order by**: used to order the dataset by one of the available attributes.
-In case there is no possible order or only one order this section must not appear.
+If there is no possible order or only one order available, this section must not appear.

 **Group by**: used to group the dataset in different ways.
 A title and a data provider with the different classification terms per each criteria must be provided.
-In case there is no group by criteria or there is only one criteria this section must not appear.
+If there is no criteria to group by or there is only one criteria, this section must not appear.

-Filters are reflected in the results' bar.
-This bar includes a label per filter applied.
+Filters are reflected in the results bar.
+This bar includes a label for each filter that is applied.

 ![state after applying filters](../../../images/ManagementBarFilterResults.jpg)

-#### View change
+#### Changing Views

-This icon button allows to change visualization among tables, lists and cards.
+The icon button lets the user change visualization between tables, lists, and cards.

 ![dropdown menu displayed from change view button dropdown button to change view](../../../images/ManagementBarViewChange.jpg)